 “Joel Sartore’s work brings you face-to-face with the animals, and that’s right where Nancy always loved to be,” Dr. Armitage says, recalling one safari when the matriarch of a passing elephant herd changed course to lock eyes with Nancy, who was sitting in a Land Rover.
 “Everyone held their breath and later, Nancy said that all she could see in her lateral vision was elephant, which was thrilling to her.”

 Because Nancy wanted people of all ages to be inspired toward conservation, the second event in the the series will be geared toward children: the November 3 appearance by The Banana Slug String Band, a Northern California-based troupe that uses music to connect kids to messages about recycling, ocean health and other conservation issues.
 Cristián Samper, the president and CEO of the Wildlife Conservation Society, will be speaking on December 6.
 Future speakers and dates will be announced in the coming months.

 “Nancy Armitage was from Nebraska, but she was truly a citizen of the world,” says Dennis Pate, executive director and CEO of the zoo.
 “In order to honor that, we have worked with Dr. Armitage to design a lecture series that is uniquely world-class and that features thought-leaders and experts in all areas related to conservation.
 It’s something really special that’s never been done on this level in Omaha before.”

 Tickets for each event in the Nancy Armitage Lecture Series are free, but limited.
-Registration for Joel Sartore’s presentation will open on September 18, 2018.
+Registration for Robert Marks Moshi's presentation will open in late August, 2019.
 Registration for each subsequent event will be available the day after the previous event in the series.
 Please stay tuned to omahazoofoundation.org for information on future speakers and dates.